 |Repository:||Special Collections Research Center,

 Syracuse, NY 13244-2010

-The George Peck Papers consists of correspondence, financial material, memorabilia, miscellanea, published material, and writings.
+The Alice Beal Parsons Papers consist of correspondence, memorabilia, photographs, printed material, published material, and writings.

 The majority of our archival and manuscript collections are housed offsite and require advanced notice for retrieval.
 Researchers are encouraged to contact us in advance concerning the collection material they wish to access for their research.